By Dr. Mercola

 - Take a High-Quality Source of Animal-Based Omega-3 Fats.
 Increase your intake of healthy and essential fats like the omega-3 found in krill oil, which is crucial for maintaining health.
 It is also vitally important to avoid damaged omega-6 oils (think vegetable oils) as it will seriously damage your immune response.

 - Wash Your Hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth or other people.
 Be sure you don't use antibacterial soap using synthetic chemicals for this – conventional antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, identify a simple chemical-free soap that you can switch your family to.
+Instead, identify a simple non-toxic soap that you can switch your family to.

 - Tried and True Hygiene Measures.
 In addition to washing your hands regularly, cover your mouth and nose when you cough or sneeze, ideally with the crook of your elbow (to avoid contaminating your hands).
 If possible, avoid close contact with those who are sick and, if you are sick, avoid close contact with those who are well.